eForms Logo

 North Carolina Gun Bill of Sale Form

-A North Carolina gun bill of sale is used to document the legal sale and purchase of a firearm between a seller and a private buyer in the State of North Carolina.
-The document must include identifying details about the seller, the buyer, and the firearm itself.
-It can also serve as proof that a legal and complete change of ownership occurred between the two (2) parties.
-It does require notarized signatures in order to be valid.
+A North Carolina gun bill of sale documents the legal sale and purchase of a firearm between a seller and a private buyer in the state.
+The document must include identifying details about the seller, buyer, and firearm.

 Privately Selling a Firearm

 In March 2023, North Carolina repealed its laws requiring a permit to purchase a handgun.
-Individuals who are eligible may purchase a firearm with or without a permit through private sales.
-Those who purchase from a licensed dealer may still be subject to federal background checks, and a concealed weapons permit may be required.
+Eligible individuals may purchase a firearm with or without a permit through private sales.
+Those who buy from a licensed dealer may still be subject to federal background checks, and a concealed weapons permit may be required.

 Registering a Firearm

-North Carolina does not have any laws that require the state registration of specific firearms.
+North Carolina has no laws requiring the state registration of specific firearms.

 Concealed Carry

-A Concealed Handgun Permit is required for any resident of North Carolina to carry a concealed weapon within the boundaries of the state.[1]
+A Concealed Handgun Permit is required for any resident of North Carolina to carry a concealed weapon within the state’s boundaries.[1]

 How to Apply

-An individual must be twenty-one (21) years old or older in order to obtain a Concealed Handgun Permit in North Carolina.[2]
+An individual must be 21 or older to obtain a Concealed Handgun Permit in North Carolina.[2]
 The application process varies by county, but the following steps apply across the state:

-Step 2 – Complete an application for a Concealed Handgun Permit, provided by the applicant’s local sheriff’s department.
+2. Complete an application for a Concealed Handgun Permit provided by the applicant’s local sheriff’s department.

-Step 3 – Attach all required subsequent documentation and submit the application back to the sheriff’s department.
+3. Attach all required subsequent documentation and apply at the sheriff’s department.

 Reciprocity